ExaESM-WP4/Containers-for-Scientific-Computing/06_singularity.md

 ```

 You could get yourself access to the [Syslabs.io remote builder](https://cloud.sylabs.io/).
-(This seems very nice, however, building remotely might be rather tedious also the storage of this service is currently limited to about 11GB quota.
-More severe might be the aspect of adding further local files to the container during build?)
+(While the existence of such a service is quite nice, debugging/building remotely might become rather tedious quickly.
+Also the storage for your container images is currently limited to only about 11GB quota.
+More severe might be the aspect of how to add further local files to the container image during the build?
+Not tested, though.)

-As Singularity comes with a lot of ways to convert Docker images to the Singularity container image format one can fully go around the "Singularity build" problem, however, by utilizing Docker only (and it's community knowledge and the portability problems they have already solved.)
+As Singularity comes with a lot of ways to convert Docker images to the Singularity container image format one can fully go around the "Singularity build" problem, however, by utilizing Docker only (and the Docker community's knowledge.)

-## Docker container build workflow for Singularity containers
+## Docker build workflow for Singularity containers

 The "advisable" scientific container lifecycle: `docker build` to `singularity run`?
-(This is open for discussion, definitely.)
+(If this is really the "advisable" way depends on your specific use case and is open for discussion, though.
+If you need Docker and Singularity container types for your project, it's currently the most simple way.
+Converting from Singularity to Docker images is possible, but not very convenient.)

 ### Specify

-Let's specify a container image that contains a Bash (!) script to print a "hello world" message.
+Let's specify a container image that contains a Bash (!) script that prints a "hello world" message.
-In the Ubuntu base image Bash is already installed, but let's use Alpine here, so that we need to install something.
+In the Ubuntu base image Bash is already installed, let's use Alpine here so that we are forced to install a software.

 ```
 $ cat Dockerfile